Best Alternatives to Relaxers for Healthy Black Hair

 Get a Hair Cut

 If your hair is damaged due to breakage or split ends, it may be time for a second “big chop”.
-These options can range from going completely bald, to getting a low caesar, deva cut, or tapered cut.
+These options can range from going completely bald, to getting a low Caesar, deva cut, or tapered cut.
 If you’re not comfortable using scissors or clippers on your own, see a skilled stylist.

 Protective Style